-Now that we have at least one cluster, let's create a matcher service for frontend clients to request rooms.
+Now that we have at least one cluster, let's create a matcher service that can let frontend clients can request rooms.

-Each cluster deployment will automatically create a service account for the matcher to use in order to talk to it.
+Each cluster deployment will automatically create a service account for the matcher to use to talk to it.
 Let’s grab the credentials and store them safely.

-kubectl get serviceaccount normcore-cluster-matcher -o yaml and look at the name of the secret that the service account credentials are stored under.
+kubectl get serviceaccount normcore-cluster-matcher -o yaml and look at the name of the secret under which the service account credentials are stored.
 Then print the credentials for the service account by running

 kubectl get secret <SECRET NAME> -o yaml.
 Make note of the values for certificate and token.